-The popular weedkiller Roundup has been in the news for the last few years regarding its possible risk to cause cancer.
-Despite the company’s insistence that Roundup is safe to use, a California jury determined it was a substantial factor in one man’s cancer.
+The popular weedkiller Roundup has been in the news for the past few years regarding its possible risk of causing cancer, including non-Hodgkin’s lymphoma, leukemia, and pediatric brain cancer.
+Despite the company’s insistence that Roundup is safe to use, a California jury determined the product was a substantial factor in one man getting cancer.
 Edwin Hardeman was awarded $80 million in damages.

-Imagine Edwin Hardeman’s surprise when he saw a report on TV that said exposure to Roundup could lead to the exact cancer he had been diagnosed with.
-After multiple rounds of chemotherapy, he finally had a possible explanation for his non-Hodgkin’s lymphoma.
+After having suffered cancer’s effects and multiple rounds of chemotherapy, Edwin finally had a possible explanation for his non-Hodgkin’s lymphoma.
 Roundup contains the herbicide glyphosate, which studies have linked to various forms of cancer.

 Overview of Roundup

-When Monsanto first introduced Roundup in 1974, it was seen as an innovative herbicide that was both effective and safe for killing weeds.
+When Monsanto first introduced Roundup in 1974, some say it as an innovative herbicide that was effective and safe for killing weeds.
 It allowed farmers to eliminate virtually all weeds without the need for tilling, thus reducing soil erosion.
-Roundup also appeared to be environmentally friendly as it broke down into natural products.
+Roundup also appeared to be environmentally friendly, as it broke down into natural products.
+Today, Roundup is believed to be toxic to people.

 For a free legal consultation 800-747-3733